 Despite dangers and difficulties, the appetite to break the confines of the communist education system found a number of outlets.
 In Yugoslavia, where the regime was less oppressive, some dissent was permitted in the universities; in Poland, the regime allowed the Catholic system of seminaries to survive, as well as one Catholic university in Lublin, whose story is told later in this report.
 In Czechoslovakia, Hungary and Poland, intellectual life also persisted illegally in the so-called underground universities.
 These were unofficial organisations with Western support, which gave CEE students access to education beyond state-approved ideology.

 The effects of communist government on religious life were complex.
 In many countries state hostility to religion had the opposite of its intended effect.
 Religion came to be viewed as the moral alternative to communism, endowing it with prestige and popularity.
 Dr Diana Tsaghikyan of Yerevan State University explained this in a meeting with the authors of this summary:

-We are very proud of our religion in Armenia.
-I think that this is because it was only my country’s Christian faith that allowed it to survive as a nation through the Soviet Period.
+We are very proud of our historical and theological heritage in Armenia.
+I believe that it is because of our faith that Armenia survived as a Christian nation through the Soviet Period.